ArtifexSoftware/MuPDF.NET/docs/api/document.rst

       .. note::

         The document may be protected by an owner, but **not** by a user password.
-Detect this situation via `doc.authenticate("") == 2`.
+Detect this situation via `doc.Authenticate("") == 2`.
 This allows opening and reading the document without authentication, but, depending on the :attr:`Document.permissions` value, other actions may be prohibited.
 PyMuPDF (like MuPDF) in this case **ignores those restrictions**.
 So, -- in contrast to any PDF viewers -- you can for example extract text and add or modify content, even if the respective permission flags `PDF_PERM_COPY`, `PDF_PERM_MODIFY`, `PDF_PERM_ANNOTATE`, etc. are set off!
 It is your responsibility building a legally compliant application where applicable.

-  .. method:: GetPageNumbers(string label, bool onlyOne = false)
+  .. method:: GetPageNumbers(string label, bool onlyOne: false)

      PDF only: Return a list of page numbers that have the specified label -- note that labels may not be unique in a PDF.
 This implies a sequential search through **all page numbers** to compare their labels.

      .. note:: Implementation detail -- pages are **not loaded** for this purpose.

-     :arg str label: the label to look for, e.g. "vii" (Roman number 7).
+     :arg string label: the label to look for, e.g. "vii" (Roman number 7).
      :arg bool onlyOne: stop after first hit.
 Useful e.g. if labelling is known to be unique, or there are many pages, etc. The default will check every page number.
      :rtype: list
      :returns: list of page numbers that have this label.
 Empty if none found, no labels defined, etc.